RainbowYou/RainbowYou.github.io/about.md

 * You can delete gh-pages branch if you want.
 * Clone your <b>master branch</b> to local directory.
 * Custom the '_config.yml' to your style.
-* Install jekyll can refer 'ruby_install_by_rvm.sh', modify to suit your need.
 * Run jekyll serve -w.

 ## Customization

 ###_config.yml
 Some important configurations.

 * imageurl: Randomly change image which display on top of site.
   * By default image changes everytime when open your site or reflash it.
 If you want to change image daily or weekly, just append '/daily' or 'weekly' to imageurl.
 * title: Display on browse tab.